 I need help adding/dropping a course

-First ensure that you have no holds on your account by looking at your "to-do list" in the right sidebar of your Buckeye Link; the most common hold is needing to complete the Financial Responsibility Statement each term.
+First, confirm that you have no holds on your student account by looking at your "to-do list" in the right sidebar of your Buckeye Link; the most common hold is needing to complete the Financial Responsibility Statement each term.
 For the most expedient assistance with adding or dropping a class, please contact:

-If your registration request requires a petition because it is past a certain date (see the link to the deadlines above) or some exception to a normal rule, then you will submit your petition to the Graduate School through GradForms.
+If your registration request requires a petition because it is past a certain date (see the link to the deadlines above), then you will submit your petition to the Graduate School through GradForms.
 Find instructions for submitting your petition here.

 See the Graduate School Website for important requirements leading up to and during your final semester:

 - Final semester checklist

 You must also refer to the ENRGP handbook section for your degree for any ENRGP-specific requirements.

 For help with graduation questions, including anything related to your final examination or thesis/dissertation, you can get help from: